RaspAP/raspap-docs/docs/providers.md

 Several popular VPN providers include a Linux Command Line Interface (CLI) for interacting with their services.
 As a new beta feature, you may optionally control these VPN services from within RaspAP.
 In this way, after your preferred CLI is installed on your system you may administer it thereafter by using RaspAP's UI.

 ## Installation
-To configure VPN provider support, respond by pressing ++enter++ to accept the default ++y++ response when prompted by the Quick installer:
+To configure VPN provider support, respond by pressing ++enter++ to accept the default ++y++ option when prompted by the Quick installer:

 ```
 RaspAP Install: Configure VPN provider support (Beta)